felipecrp/pytest-pyspec/README.md

         def test_second_floor(self):
             "has second floor"
             assert 1 == 1

+        def test_third_floor(self):
+            "has third floor"
+            assert 1 == 2
 ```

 Generates the following output:

 ```
 test/test_sample.py

 A house
-    Has a door                                                       .
+  ✓ Has door

 A house
   With two floors
-      Has stairs                                                     .
+    ✓ Has stairs
-      Has second floor                                               .
-[100%]
+    ✓ Has second floor
+    ✗ Has third floor
 ```

 ## Installing and running **pySpec**